remlapmot/rmdmetro/README.md

 # rmdmetro
 A Docker container for compiling Metropolis Beamer presentations in R Markdown.

+The container installs the Fira Code, Fira Sans, Fira Mono, and Fira Math fonts.

 * Compile the container with
 ```
 docker build -t rmdmetro .